Starting an fMRI study at UPenn (January 2006)

 • Informed Consent Forms

-• Copy of HIPAA consent form
+• Copy of HIPAA consent form (if not contained in ICF)

 • Recruitment materials (e.g., advertisements, screening forms)